jaby/nixfiles/readme.md

     mv nixpkgs /tmp            # ~/config/nixpkgs was created by the installation of home-manager ln -s ~/nixfiles nixpkgs   # replace it with my cloned nixfiles home-manager switch        # switch to build the cloned configuration

+    # you may need to move away your original .bashrc first
+    # mv ~/.bashrc /tmp